waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **NPC Collision**: Defeated trainers (and other NPCs) remain as solid objects on the map and must be navigated around.
 (Observed Turn 3374).
 - **Turn Tracking**: Always verify the current turn number from Game State to avoid mismatches.
 - Received ODD EGG from Day-Care Man (Turn 3425).
 Cleffa is currently named "EGG". status: "Needs more time".
 (Walking to hatch).
 - Strategy: Explore Goldenrod City.
-Priority: Gym, Radio Tower, Dept. Store.
+Priority: Gym, Radio Tower (Pokegear radio card), Dept. Store.
 Check buildings near PC first.
+- Note: Radio Tower is running a promotional campaign to modify Pokegear with a radio card.
+(Turn 3466)